jameshfisher/jameshfisher.com/_posts/2020-07-31-devicesfor-was-deprecated-in-macos-1015-use-avcapturedevicediscoverysession-instead.md

 ---
+title: >-
-title: "devices(for:) was deprecated in macOS 10.15: Use AVCaptureDeviceDiscoverySession instead"
+  devices(for:) was deprecated in macOS 10.15: Use AVCaptureDeviceDiscoverySession instead
-tags: ["programming", "macos", "swift"]
+tags:
+  - programming
+  - macos
+  - swift
 ---

 In my app, I had a call to [`AVCaptureDevice.devices()`](https://developer.apple.com/documentation/avfoundation/avcapturedevice/1386237-devices),